cmhollman/Phase_4_Project/README.md

 ## Methods

 We applied both a Multinomial Naive Bayes model and an AdaBoost model to the tweets.
-With there being such a large class imbalance, f1 scores for the minority groups (positive and negative sentiment)
+With there being such a large class imbalance, f1 and accuracy scores for the minority groups (positive and negative sentiment) will be the main metric for evaluating the quality of our model.

 ## Results